AMIS-Services/sig-javascript-tooling/README.md

 ````

-To run tslint separately add in your `package.json` inside `scripts` the following: `tslint --config ./tslint.json \"./src/*.{ts,tsx}\"`.
-And run in your command line `yarn tslint`.
+To run tslint separately add in your `package.json` a command called `tslint` and set it to  `tslint --config ./tslint.json \"./src/*.{ts,tsx}\"`.
+In the command line type `yarn tslint`.
+Any warning or error will be printed out the console or terminal.

 ### Prettier

-TSLint can take care of your code formatting.
-There are dependencies which do it for you.
-Prettier is one of them.
-[Prettier](https://prettier.io/docs/en/index.html) is an oppionated, but extensible library which lets you format your code in a way you and your teammates all agree to.
-But as you see in the tslint.json file, there are a lot of rules which also check for format inconsistencies.
-Those rules should be taken care of by Prettier, because Prettier also does your formatting based on the settings you've set.
+TSLint also takes care of your code formatting, but one thing that is lacks is formatting your code.
+It complains about it, but that's it.
+To let your IDE also format your code we need a dependency called Prettier.
+[Prettier](https://prettier.io/docs/en/index.html) is an oppionated, but extensible library which lets you format your code.
+You can configure Prettier to format your code based on some options you've set.
+But take a look in the tslint.json file.
+There are a lot of rules which also check for format inconsistencies.
+Those rules should be taken care of by Prettier.

 To let Prettier taken care of your formatting we need to install some dependecies.
 In you command line type `yarn add -D prettier tslint-plugin-prettier tslint-config-prettier`.

-Prettier is the dependency to take care of your formatting. tslint-plugin-prettier lets Prettier run with TSLint. tslint-config-prettier disables all TSLint rules which are conflicting with the Prettier options.
+* Prettier is the dependency to take care of your formatting.
+* tslint-plugin-prettier lets Prettier run with TSLint.
+* tslint-config-prettier disables all TSLint rules which are conflicting with the Prettier options.

 Here is a [full list of rules](https://unpkg.com/tslint-config-prettier@1.18.0/lib/index.json) which are getting disabled.

-In your `tslint.json` add tslint-plugin-prettier and tslint-config-prettier to the extends section. tslint-config-prettier must be placed last so it will disable al the rules which conflict with prettier.
-Under `rules` add prettier and set it to true.
+In your `tslint.json` add `tslint-plugin-prettier` and `tslint-config-prettier` to the extends section. `tslint-config-prettier` must be placed last so it will disable al the rules which conflict with prettier.
+Under `rules` add the option prettier and set it to true.
 This will check your files based on the default settings of prettier.
 If you want to have you own options replace true by an array with in the first position true, and in the second position an object with some options you've set.
 Check [here](https://prettier.io/docs/en/options.html) for some options.
-The `tslint.json` will look something like this.
-NOTE!: I've delete some rules like singleQuote, no-consecutive-blank-lines, etc. This is because the tslint-config-prettier disables all coflicting formatting rules.
-I replaced those rules with the prettier-like styles.
+The `tslint.json` will look something like this:

 ````json
 {